TamasPeti/CatPicSpeechAHK/README.md

 # 🐱 CatPicSpeechAHK 🐱

 ## 🎉 Description
 Ever wanted to speak in cat pictures?
 Now you can!
-CatPicSpeechAHK is a small, fun script that lets you communicate using adorable cat images from cataas.com.
+CatPicSpeechAHK is a small, fun script that lets you communicate using adorable cat images from cataas.com*.
 It's like talking in a secret, fluffy language that only cat lovers understand! 😺

+<sup>*Only works on platforms that support image embeds from URLs. e.g.: Discord)</sup>

 ## 🚀 How to Use
 1. Install the magical [AutoHotkey](https://www.autohotkey.com/) on your computer.
 It's like a wand for your PC! ✨